centrahq/api-documentation/pages/05.api-references/04.order-api/01.api-reference/109.complete-shipment/docs.md

 [parameter data="capture" datatype="boolean" sublevel=1]
 Default: ``true``.
 Try to capture the order.
 Ignored if the capture was already made earlier for the shipment.
 [/parameter]

+[parameter data="gtg" datatype="boolean" sublevel=1]
+Good-to-go.
+Indicates the items are packed and ready to leave the Warehouse.
+Required for shipment to complete.
+[/parameter]

+[parameter data="shipped" datatype="boolean" sublevel=1]
+Indicates the items have been shipped.
+Required for shipment to complete.
+[/parameter]

 [parameter data="carrier" datatype="string" isRequired=false sublevel=1]